 In October 2017, the NAIC adopted the Insurance Data Security Model Law ("IDSML"), which requires insurers, insurance agents, and other entities required to be licensed under state insurance laws to develop and maintain a written information security program, conduct risk assessments, oversee the data security practices of third-party service providers, and other related requirements.
-It is not clear whether, and to what extent, legislatures or insurance regulators in the states in which we, or our subsidiaries, operate will enact the IDMSL.
+Several states in which we operate, including North Dakota, have adopted the IDSML.
 Such enactments and regulations could raise compliance costs and subject us to the risk of regulatory enforcement actions, penalties, and reputational harm.
 Any such events could potentially have an adverse impact on our business, financial condition, or results of operations.